JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ```
 !["Images"](../assets/figures/images.png)

-PNG images can be placed with varying opacity/transparency/alpha.
+PNG images can be placed with varying opacity or transparency.

 [`readsvg`](@ref) also lets you supply raw (or pure) SVG code in a string.